 Since it’s a stimulant, caffeine might help keep you awake, but it also can raise your blood pressure and heart rate.
 This might all be OK at first, but as your pregnancy progresses, your body’s ability to break down caffeine slows down.
 You might feel jittery, have trouble sleeping, or experience heartburn if you drink too much.

-- soft drinks
+- soft drinks and sodas

 - black tea